 - Awards are annual.
 Recipients must apply each year to be eligible for multi-year support, and there is no guarantee that a recipient will receive an award each year.

-The application and award process is designed to create clear audit trails that document the decision process and awards amounts.
-Application deadline is before the April Board meeting for awards covering the following academic year.
+The application and reimbursement process is designed to create clear audit trails that document the decision process and award amounts.
+Application deadline is before the Spring Board meeting for awards covering the following academic year.

 - Applicants will submit an application packet which includes the following: